morganzee/Java-Login_Compose_Send_Mail/README.md

 # ARM_Technical_Assessment
-This is an interview assessment to automate an email using selenium web driver, by the sender to the sender showing an assertion
+Automate an email using selenium web driver, by the sender to send the mail to the sender showing an assertion